 NOTE: Super Admins can manage users' digest emails, Discussions emails, and notifications settings as described in Manage a User's Discussion Subscriptions.

 There are two types of notifications:

 - Community Notifications include activity from the entire community.

 - Discussion Notifications are specific to just Discussion posts.

-NOTE: The Community Notifications section of the popup displays only if a) Consolidated Digests are enabled on your Higher Logic Thrive Community (Thrive Community) and b) you've added at least one of your communities to a digest from your profile.
+NOTE: The Community Notifications section of the popup displays only if a) Consolidated Digests are enabled for your site and b) you've added at least one of your communities to a digest from your profile.

 Let's learn more about these notification types.

 These community digests, which you can receive daily and/or weekly, offer a comprehensive view of ALL community activity from the previous day or week.
 They include new announcements, blogs, discussions, library uploads, and new volunteer opportunities.

 When joining a community, use the associated dropdown to select whether to include this community's content in the daily or weekly digest (or both).

 NOTE: Keep in mind you're not deciding whether to receive a unique daily or weekly consolidated digest for each community you join; rather, when joining a community, you're choosing whether to include its content in the daily and/or weekly digest.
 In other words, there's a singular daily digest email and a singular weekly digest email that include content from each community you add to them.